bayareala8s/training/non-technical/leadership/README.md

 These questions are designed to assess a candidate's leadership, problem-solving, communication, and adaptability skills, which are crucial for an IT Lead Engineer role.

-Certainly!
 Here are more behavioral questions that delve deeper into various competencies required for an IT Lead Engineer position:

 ### Leadership and Team Management:
 1. **How do you set goals for your team, and how do you measure success?**

-Certainly!
 Here’s a structured example response to the question about setting goals for your team and measuring success:

 ---